jenerationx/liri-node-app/README.md

 LIRI will read a text file and do what it says with the `do-what-it-says` command

-In terminal (or bash), type `node liri do-what-it-says` and the LIRI will perform the command in the random.txt file.
+In terminal (or bash), type `node liri do-what-it-says` and LIRI will perform the command in the random.txt file.
 ## Live Demo (click image for video demonstration):

 [![Video of concert-this](http://img.youtube.com/vi/qh1Mh_n2eJI/0.jpg)](https://www.youtube.com/watch?v=qh1Mh_n2eJI "Do What It Says")